-I found that Morey's brand of smoked salmon does not contain any FODMAP ingredients.
+I found that Morey's brand of smoked salmon, the "Classic" variety, does not contain any FODMAP ingredients.
 As for crackers, I like Glutino Table Crackers (pictured) or Blue Diamond Nut Thins.
 Both are a very mild tasting cracker, the perfect vehicle for this bold tasting spread.

 Smoked Salmon & Cheddar Spread

 1 cup shredded sharp cheddar cheese (white or yellow)

 1 teaspoon lemon juice

 1 teaspoon dried chives